Spriting guide

 Yellow version Scyther with dark background

-With the outlining black, however, it looks very 2-D and cartoony.
-That is, not how we want it to look.
-Plus, there are some clusters of black.
-To fix that, we take the base outlining shade for every color and color all of the outline except the shadows in that color, and remove the clusters.
+With the outlining all-black, it looks very 2D and cartoony - not how we want the end result to look.
+There are also some clusters of black where the anti-aliasing was blacked out.
+To fix that, we take the base outlining shade for every color and color all of the outline except the shadows in that color, and remove the clusters so that the outline is always one pixel wide.

 Let's see how our Scyther looks now with this applied to it...